-- Partnership/Consultancy: Built into a custom LMS is a ‘warm fuzzy’ feeling, at least from a business standpoint.
+- Partnership: This is an overused word.
+How many emails have you received in the last week from some vendor asking to be your partner?
+I get at least 5 or 6 per week.
 We get to know our clients better and work closely with them to realize their training and reporting goals.
 Our typical customer gets to work closely with us: we care about what you’re up to.
 We make it a point to become very well-acquainted with your business, your training, and your learning needs, and we provide ongoing consultations to serve your needs as you change and grow.
 Partnership means that we make sure we can do more to help you realize your interests.
 In a very real sense, we don’t win unless and until you, our customer wins.
 A custom LMS means that you, as a customer, are never marooned on any proverbial island once you’ve purchased our product.

 - Custom Workflows: Most platforms will force you to fit into their workflows, and (to borrow from the Star Trek Universe) resistance is [typically] futile.
 A custom LMS, allows us to tweak workflows and front-end interfaces.
 We’re also able to create brand new features, specific to our customers’ needs.